bitcrowd/frontend/README.md

 - `.c-` - component.
 These are implementation-specific.
 Changes to styles here should only affect appearances in easily-predictable ways.
 - `.t-` - trump.
 Single-purpose classes that could be used anywhere.
 Changes to styles here can affect many elements.

-This not only helps you find the relevant source sass more easily, it also helps avoid clashes between class styles.
+This not only helps you find the relevant source Sass more easily, it also helps avoid clashes between class styles.
 For example layout classes should almost always be alone on an element; objects, trumps, and components should be nested within the layout structure rather than part of it.
 Component classes from multiple components should probably not be mixed on one element.

 #### Read more
 [More transparent UI Code with Namespaces](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/)